Supportive Housing Association

 Lutheran Social Services sponsorship and successful submission for new construction 20 units HUD 202 senior housing, Town of Buckley

-During years 2010 to 2015 SHA community development work focused on neighborhood improvement projects for the City of Tacoma and building connections to First Nation communities:
+During years 2010 to 2015 SHA community development work focused on neighborhood improvement projects for the City of Tacoma, small business development and building connections to First Nation communities:

 Sponsorship of Samoan youth art class on principles of design and use of pastels for creation of shared collage images presented to District 4 TPD Liaison Officer

 Joint sponsorship with Pacific Avenue Business District for recruitment of Artists to teach Sheridan Elementary school students mosaic art

 Fiscal support for creation and installation of two “Little Bits” mosaics by Sheridan students on Pacific Avenue and the Moore Library

 Recipient of Home Care License, Department of Health State of Washington